-Additionally, when one user sends their public key to another user in order to receive bitcoin, they have an assurance that the sender cannot use the public key to steal any funds from them.
+Additionally, when one user sends their public key to another user to receive bitcoin, they have an assurance that the sender cannot use the public key to steal any funds from them.
 This is fundamentally different from the legacy financial system, wherein an employer or vendor has access to your bank account as soon as you hand over your bank information or swipe your credit card.
 While most vendors remain honest, they have the ability to overcharge you at any point.
 You trust them, hoping your bank or government will make things right if they go rogue.
 Trustlessness is critical to a decentralized system such as Bitcoin, and public key cryptography enables users to trust no one.

 The process of mining also trends towards decentralization thanks to the properties of the hash function and the Proof-of-Work requirement.
 Because the hashing algorithm is public, anyone with access to computing power is capable of mining Bitcoin.
 Because the hashing algorithm is random, larger players are unable to game the system and force smaller players out.
 The rewards of mining are directly correlated with work done, albeit in a probabilistic manner.
 These two dynamics keep Bitcoin mining decentralized, securing Bitcoin against 51% attacks or regulatory capture.